 The surprising part is that someone decided to purchase the home with all that stuff in it in the first place.
 Which begs the question, could I have gotten more money if I would have removed the surplus stuff before I put the home on the market?

-When evaluating a home’s value, agents, and buyers consider what it has in the form of amenities, both practical and dramatic.
-After amenities, there is decor and staging.
-Get these things right, and it creates an intrinsic interest in the property that makes it more desirable.
+When estimating a home’s value, agents, and buyers consider what it has in the form of amenities, both practical and dramatic.
+After amenities comes decor and staging.
+Get these things right, and it creates keen intrinsic interest in the property making it more desirable to prospective home buyers.

 Things to Consider Doing With Stuff

-I’m often asked if a home shows as well empty than it would with stuff in it.
+Often I am asked, “if a home shows as well empty than it would with stuff in it.”
 My answer depends on what the stuff looks like that is inhabiting the home.